-During the course of the Covid-19 pandemic, studies have been done which show how highly effective the wearing of masks/face coverings are in the effort to prevent spreading the virus.
-The reason being is because they reduce air flow (not oxygen intake) when worn properly, over both your nose and mouth, not one or the other.
+During the course of the Covid-19 pandemic, studies have been done which show how highly effective the wearing of masks/face coverings are in the effort to prevent spreading the virus, not only for other people, but for the wearers.
+The reason being is because they reduce air flow (not oxygen intake) when worn properly, over both your nose and mouth, not one or the other, and sufficient materials serve as a barrier for droplets and aerosol particles.
 Various studies show the realities of how far droplets and aerosol particles travel, ranging from shallow breathing to loud talking to strong coughs and sneezes, with and without a mask, and coughing into your hand or elbow.
 The emissions range from about 6 inches up to 12 feet or more.

-Though wearing masks/face coverings cannot guarantee 100% protection for the wearer and those within proximity, when worn properly can greatly diminish transmission.
+Though wearing masks/face coverings cannot guarantee 100% protection for the wearer and those within proximity, when worn properly can greatly diminish transmission both inhaling and exhaling.
 The more vigorously the body behaves in this respect, the more area can be contaminated, whether it is droplet spread on surfaces or aerosol particles that linger in the air.

 In the monthly peer-reviewed scientific journal, Physics of Fluids, in respect to how far coughs travel, their findings speak for themselves (click on image to enlarge or download):

 Bottom line is: the wearing of masks by people over the age of 2 (without conflicting mental or physical health conditions) would dramatically slow the spread of this virus.
 Many responsible people are complying, and we need children to be doing the same.
 Anyone of any age can be infected and, in turn, spread the virus, possibly to vulnerable people.